 As my plans to visit my best friend and her family in Asia fell through three weeks before I was supposed to travel, I panicked.

-I had already quit my job and booked my one-way ticket to Istanbul in preparation for a 90-day backpacking adventure.
+I had already quit my job and booked my one-way ticket to Istanbul, Turkey in preparation for a 90-day backpacking adventure.
 I was scrambling to find alternative arrangements for the six weeks I had budgeted to travel with my friend.

 And then I stumbled on an Intrepid Travel group trip to Jordan and Egypt.

 I had never heard of Intrepid before, so I did my research.
 I read reviews, looked at their various itineraries and dug through their “About Us” pages to learn about the organization’s values.
 I was impressed, and within 72 hours of my original plans falling through, I had signed up for the 22-day Jordan & Egypt Uncovered trip.

 Going into the trip, I thought the main advantage of traveling with a well-established group program was the feeling of safety it provided.
 I hadn’t really considered all the other ways a group experience would change my impression of Jordan and Egypt for the better.
 While you do get access to the comfort and safety of a group, you also gain unique cultural opportunities, personal connections and diverse itineraries that you might not have access to as a solo traveler.

 One challenge that I anticipated in terms of visiting the Middle East as a woman was feeling safe.
 I am an experienced traveler, and as such I tend to feel confident traveling in many parts of the world.
 The Middle East however felt daunting to me, especially on my first visit.
 I don’t know Arabic, I was alone and I knew I’d stand out as a foreigner.
 I, like so many Americans, felt the visceral pull of negative stereotypes — scary, unsafe and dangerous — and given that we are relentlessly bombarded by unsavory news coverage about the region, I was a little intimidated.